iRICsolvers/GELATO_Documents/source/01_Introduction.rst

 Introduction
 ============

-GELATO(Universal Tracer Tracker) is a tool to track and visualize the trajectory of various materials specified by the user using the calculation result of various flow calculation solvers implemented in iRIC.
+GELATO(GEneralized LAgrangian Tracking with Optimization) is a tool to track and visualize the trajectory of various materials specified by the user using the calculation result of various flow calculation solvers implemented in iRIC.